North Geelong - Bell Park

 North Geelong - Bell Park features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 65.6% of all households, including 25.4% couples with children, 26.6% couples without children, and 12.4% single parent families.
-Non-family households account for the remaining 34.4%, with lone person households at 31.1% and group households comprising 3.4%.
-The median household size is 2.3 people, which is smaller than the Rest of Vic. average of 2.4.
+Family households account for 65.6% of all households, including 25.4% couples with children, 26.6% couples without children, and 12.4% single parent families.
+Non-family households make up the remaining 34.4%, with lone person households at 31.1% and group households comprising 3.4%.
+The median household size is 2.3 people, which is smaller than the Rest of Vic average of 2.4.

 Frequently Asked Questions - Households